Seahawks notes: Germain Ifedi steps up vs. Myles Garrett; Russell Wilson’s helmet headset issues

 “We didn’t handle it very well,’’ Carroll said.
 “I messed it up.’’

-Specifically, he said he wanted to tell Dickson to take the safety and should have called time out.
+Specifically, he said he wanted to tell Dickson to take the safety.

 “I was signaling to Mike, and Mike didn’t see me,’’ Carroll said.
 “I should have called time out and I didn’t.
 We should have taken the safety back there.
 It was the perfect time to do that and then kick the ball out.
 I just couldn’t get Mike’s attention and I should have done better.’’